jr-cologne/db-class/README.md

 $results = $stmt->fetchAll();
 ```

+### API

+Looking for a complete overview of each property and method of this database class?

+Just head over to the [`API.md`](https://github.com/jr-cologne/db-class/blob/master/src/API.md) file where you can find everything you need.

+It is located in the source (`src`) folder.

 ## Further Examples / Stuff for Testing

-You want to see further examples for using the database class or you just want to play around with it a little bit?
+You want to see further examples of using the database class or you just want to play around with it a little bit?

 - You can find further examples in the file [`example/example.php`](https://github.com/jr-cologne/db-class/blob/master/example/example.php).
 - To play around with the database class, you can use the database provided in the file [`example/db-class-example.sql`](https://github.com/jr-cologne/db-class/blob/master/example/db-class-example.sql).
 Just import it in your database client and you are ready to start!